r4gus/zigtoberfest/README.md

-# zine-ssg.io
+# Zigtoberfest
-The official website for https://github.com/kristoff-it/zine
+The official website for Zigtoberfest 2024